xmartlabs/xmartlabs.github.io/_posts/2019-07-01-redshift-snowflake.md

 Cloud Data warehouses are a popular choice among today's options.
 This type of warehouses are easy-to-scale, highly performant and cheaper than their in-house counterparts, as companies don't need to buy and maintain dedicated hardware nor hire highly specialized personnel.
-On this ecosystem of providing a data warehouse as a service, there are two solutions that you definitely heard about, especially if you prefer AWS platform, [Amazon Redshift](https://aws.amazon.com/redshift/) and [Snowflake](https://www.snowflake.com/).
+On this ecosystem of providing a data warehouse as a service, there are two solutions that you must have heard about, especially if you prefer AWS platform, [Amazon Redshift](https://aws.amazon.com/redshift/) and [Snowflake](https://www.snowflake.com/).
 With Columnar storage and massively parallel processing (MPP) infrastructure, integrated with many Business Intelligence solutions and flexible pricing, this two solutions will definitely meet most of your requirements to analyze your business data today and in the future to come.

 However, choosing the right option for your company sometimes is not about if the solution will successfully complete a task but what is the most suitable option for your data strategy.